grafana/loki/operator/docs/user-guides/recover_ingester_pods_in_zone_failure_outages.md

 * Reschedule Pods: The Ingester StatefulSet controller will automatically attempt to reschedule the pods that were running in the failed zone to nodes in another zone.

-* Since the Statefulset has PVCs which are also in the failed zone, automatic reschedule of the Ingester pods will not work.
-Manual intervention is required at this point.
+* Since the Statefulset has PVCs which are also in the failed zone, automatic reschedule of the Ingester pods to a different zone will not work.
+See - [Storage access for zones](https://kubernetes.io/docs/setup/best-practices/multiple-zones/#storage-access-for-zones).
+Manual intervention is required at this point to delete the old pvcs in the failed zone to allow succesful recreation of the Ingester Pod & Pvc in the new zone.

     Example showing an ingester pod that is in a pending state, after the statefulset has unsuccesfully tried to reschedule it to a different zone.
     Ingester-1 is in Pending state because it cannot be scheduled in a new node in a different zone: